AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-collections.md

 In the Assets user interface, you can search or filter assets based on certain rules, search criteria, or custom search facets.
 If you save these as **[!UICONTROL Saved Searches]**, you can access them later from the **[!UICONTROL Saved Searches]** list in the Filter panel.
 Creating a saved search also creates a smart collection.

 Saved searches are created when you create a smart collection.
 Smart collections are automatically added to the **[!UICONTROL Saved Searches]** list.
-The Saved Searches query for the collection is saved in the `dam:query` property in CRXDE at the relative location `/content/dam/collections/`.
+The Saved Searches query for the collection is saved in the `dam:query` property in CRX at the relative location `/content/dam/collections/`.

 >[!NOTE]
 >